khaosans/basic-chat/progress.md

 - Thresholds and rationale are documented in both the script and workflow.
 - Ensures no performance regressions are merged.

+## 2025-07-03 — Playwright E2E Testing Setup (by SourC)

+- Created branch feature/playwright-e2e-testing for Playwright E2E testing setup
+- Added package.json and playwright.config.ts for Playwright
+- To be followed by E2E test suites, fixtures, and CI integration

 # Progress Log

 ## [Date: YYYY-MM-DD]